U.S. seeks North Korean amnesty for American jailed for 15 years

 'HEFTY' SENTENCE

-Former U.S. President Jimmy Carter, who has travelled to North Korea before to try to free a detained American, has no plans to do so for Bae, Carter's spokeswoman said.

-According to North Korean law, the punishment for hostile acts against the state is between five and 10 years' hard labour.
+According to North Korean law, the punishment for hostile acts against the state is between five and 10 years' hard labor.

 "I think his sentencing was hefty.
 North Korea seemed to consider his acts more severe," said Jang Myung-bong, honorary professor at Kookmin University in Seoul and a North Korea law expert.